marcelpatrick/IsaacLab-Simple-Tutorial-Walkthrough/README.md

 ## 0- Pre-Requisites
 - Before starting, make sure you have completed the prerequisites i.e. creating a virtual environment and a project with IsaacSim and IsaacLab installed as well as all other libraries e.g. Python 3.11 etc.
-- You can find the step by step tutorial for the prerequisites here: https://github.com/marcelpatrick/Step-by-step-IsaacLab-Installation_2/blob/main/README.md
+- You can find the step by step tutorial for the prerequisites for Windows11 native here: https://github.com/marcelpatrick/IsaacSim-IsaacLab-installation-for-Windows-Easy-Tutorial/blob/main/README.md

 ## Classes and Configs
 Source: https://isaac-sim.github.io/IsaacLab/main/source/setup/walkthrough/api_env_design.html